Psalms For Life

 6 smashed its delicate carvings

-with pickaxe and maul.
+with pickax and maul.

 7 They set your sanctuary on fire